bright/new-www/content/blog/2018-03-08-modern-way-getting-started-react-typescript.md

 ---
-layout: post
-title: The modern way of getting started with React and TypeScript
-excerpt: >-
-  One of the prerequisites for a healthy and sustainable tech stack that reduces the risk of our project quickly getting obsolete is a tooling and automation around the mundane chores.
+excerpt: One of the prerequisites for a healthy and sustainable tech stack that reduces the risk of our project quickly getting obsolete is a tooling and automation around the mundane chores.
 Out of the tools fatigue JavaScript world suffered few months back the new generation solution was born at Facebook for React.
+author: adam
 tags:
   - React
   - TypeScript
   - web
+date: 2018-03-07T23:00:00.000Z
+title: The modern way of getting started with React and TypeScript
+layout: post
+image: /images/welcome_to_react.png
+hidden: false
 comments: true
-author: adam
-hidden: false
-image: /images/react-ts/cra-ts.png
-date: '2018-03-07T23:00:00.000Z'
 published: true
 ---